git-town/git-town/README.md

 Call this from the feature branch that you want to delete.

 * run the command: `git kill`
-* verifies that we are killing a feature branch
+* verifies that the currently checked out branch is a feature branch

 <table>
   <tr>